Savoy Theatre, Glace Bay: Famous Players ownership

-In the late 1940s or early 1950s, owners John Connor, and later his wife, contracted with Famous Players Canadian Corporation to operate the Savoy as a Famous Players Movie Theatre.
+In the late 1940s or early 1950s, owner John Connor (and later, his wife) contracted with Famous Players Canadian Corporation to operate the Savoy as a Famous Players Movie Theatre.
 John Owen Connor died on 12 February 1946 at the age of 67.

-In early 1953 the Savoy underwent repairs that included a complete reseating and renovation of the interior.
+Early in 1953, the Savoy underwent repairs that included a complete reseating and renovation of the interior.
 The theatre continued to operate while the repairs were carried out.

-In December of 1956 Kenneth Williamson become manager of the Savoy, replacing Edgar Connor.
-Around this time, Famous Players assumed ownership and complete control of the venue and then operated it exclusively as a movie theatre.
+In December of 1956, Kenneth Williamson become manager of the Savoy, replacing Edgar Connor.
+Around this time, Famous Players assumed ownership and complete control of the venue, which then operated exclusively as a movie theatre.

 Restoration

-1974 purchase by the Town of Glace Bay
+1974 Purchase by The Town of Glace Bay

-In 1974 the Town of Glace Bay purchased the theatre from Famous Players for $45,000 with the intention of restoring it for use by the community.
-Both Federal and Provincial funding was secured, allowing the Town to begin a renovation program to restore the Savoy under the guidance of Mandel Sprachman, the Toronto architect who restored the city's legendary Elgin and Winter Garden Theatres to their original splendour.
+In 1974 the Town of Glace Bay purchased the theatre from Famous Players for $45,000 with the intention of restoring it for community use.
+Both federal and provincial funding was secured, allowing the town to begin a renovation program to restore the Savoy, under the guidance of Mandel Sprachman, the Toronto architect who restored the city's legendary Elgin and Winter Garden Theatres to their original splendour.

 The renovations followed along the lines of the original building and no major changes were made to the superstructure.
 The ornate rococo chandeliers were retained and refurbished, and new sound and projection equipment was installed.
-The stage equipment, including hemp line sets, Dressing-rooms and other facilities were updated.
+The stage equipment, including hemp line sets, dressing-rooms and other facilities were updated.
 The restoration cost close to $600,000 to complete.